Previous Robots

 2020/2021 - Honeycomb

-Honeycomb features a 4 CIM tank drive on the long Andymark chassis.
-It uses a mecanum intake to put power cells into a pneumatically actuated conveyor belt system that feeds into a powerful dual wheel shooting mechanism.
+Honeycomb featured a 4 CIM tank drive on the long Andymark chassis.
+It used a mecanum intake to put power cells into a pneumatically actuated conveyor belt system that feeds into a powerful dual wheel shooting mechanism.
 It competed in the 2020 Great Northern regional and the 2021 At-Home Challenge.

 |